Aort69/readME-generator/ExampleREADME.md

   *Steps required to install project and how to get the development environment running:*

-  You will need to instiall both npm, axios (found in npm), and inquirer(also found in npm).
+  You will need to install npm, axios (found in npm) and inquirer (also found in npm).

-  ## Usage

-  *Instructions and examples for use:*

-  undefined

   ## License